The Engaged Sierran

 The Paint Stewardship bill was voted out of committee on April 23, amended with language that clarified certain areas of concern, but the spirit of the original Bill was retained.
 The 3-2 vote resulted in a recommendation to the Senate floor of Ought to Pass, but the Bill is still likely to encounter stiff opposition.

-For this reason, we are asking you to send an email your Senator before May 1st support HB 1570.
+For this reason, we are asking you to send an email to your Senator before May 1st support HB 1570.
 This bill could go a long way toward getting NH moving toward TRUE recycling!

 Meet Representative Scott Burns, Sponsor of HB 1570